 Previously, brick and mortar stores all tended to follow a similar sales calendar for their industry, but this doesn’t necessarily apply online.
 However, there are still widely accepted, cross-industry sales; Black Friday and Boxing Day being the most common.
 Make sure you stock up ahead of time for these periods, as your competitors will be stocking up too.

-4. Analyse your competitors stock supply's
+4. Analyze your competitors' stock supplies

 There’s also no harm in looking at your competitors either.
 Browse their products on Amazon and eBay and see how much they stock.
 If you can afford to stock one more item than they do, you could get that extra sale.
 If you notice they’re stocking up on certain products at specific times of the year, they are clearly anticipating increased demand, for one reason or another.
 Even if it’s for their own sale or promotion, you could piggyback on their marketing by having a full selection of stock available too, should they run out, or should customers prefer what you have to offer.